-Smithsonian.com’s 2014 Photo Contest begins May 15, 2014 and ends November 28, 2014, at 3:00 PM Eastern Standard Time (EST).
-By submitting an entry, each contestant agrees to the rules of the contest and states that they are 18 years old or older.
+Smithsonian.com’s 2015 Photo Contest begins March 31, 2015, and ends November 30, 2015, at 11:59 PM Eastern Standard Time (EST).
+By submitting an entry, each contestant agrees to the rules of the contest and states that he or she is 18 years old or older.

 Who may enter:

 The Grand Prize, Readers’ Choice Prize, Natural World, Travel, People, The American Experience and Mobile category prizes are open to photographers who are 18 years old or older.
 The Sustainable Travel category prize, made possible through the support of United Eco-Skies, is restricted to legal residents of the fifty (50) United States or the District of Colombia.
 Individuals affiliated with the Smithsonian Institution, including employees, emeriti, Regents, trustees, interns, volunteers, fellows, research associates and their immediate families (children, siblings and spouses), and employees of United Airlines, Inc. (Sponsor), its parent or affiliate companies as well as the immediate family (spouse, parents, siblings and children), and others living in their households are not eligible for any prize.
 The Smithsonian will determine winners’ eligibility in its sole discretion.

 What to enter:

 The following six contest categories are drawn from subjects of special interest to Smithsonian.com:

 1. Natural World: Animals, plants and landscapes; geological or climatological features; and scientific processes and endeavors.